Recognition and Honors

 Honored for excellence in pediatric care

 Riley Children’s Health is honored to be nationally recognized for pediatric care.
-The skilled healthcare professionals, innovative clinical trials and advanced equipment and techniques at Riley Hospital for Children at IU Health all serve one purpose: to improve the health of children.
+The skilled healthcare professionals, innovative clinical trials and advanced equipment and techniques at Riley Children's all serve one purpose: to improve the health of children.

 We are nationally ranked by U.S. News & World Report

 Riley Children's Health is honored to be ranked among the top children’s hospitals in the country by U.S. News & World Report.
 In 2022-23, we are ranked in 10 out of 10 pediatric specialties.
 We also remain the only nationally ranked children’s hospital in Indiana.